ESloman/bsebot/.github/CONTRIBUTING.md

 ### Starting to contribute
 - Make yourself a new branch - you won't have permissions to commit to `main` directly.
+- If you're not a collaborator, you will have to fork first and then create a PR as you won't have push access or the ability to create branches.
 - Pick an issue from the list of issues (or create one if you have another idea of something you want to work on)
 - Start work!